canyie/pine/README.md

 ```
 In the example, we recommend you to hook `methodLocked` instead of `method`.

+- Pine will disable hidden api policy on initialization by default.
+Due to an ART bug, if a thread changes hidden api policy while another thread is calling a API that lists members of a class, a out-of-bounds write may occur and causes crashes.
+We have no way to fix system bugs, so the only way is, initialize our library before other threads is started to avoid the race condition.
+For more info, see tiann/FreeReflection#60.

 - For more, see [issues](https://github.com/canyie/pine/issues).

 ## Discussion